techno-tim/techno-tim.github.io/_posts/2023-03-25-terraform-cloudflare-github.md

 ## CI / CD with GitHub Actions

-If you want oo create a Ci / CD pipeline with GitHub actions, you'll need to create a new repo at <https://github.com/>
+If you want to create a CI / CD pipeline with GitHub actions, you'll need to create a new repo at [GitHub](https://github.com/)

 Here is my `.gitignore`